 Moving towards managed IT services is proving a popular business choice for many IT service providers.
-Instead of having clients pay for your services on an “as needed” basis, you sign them up to a long-term contract, and agree to meet all of their IT needs, usually for a fixed monthly fee.
+Instead of having clients pay for your services on an “as needed” basis, you sign them up for a long-term contract and agree to meet all of their IT needs, usually for a fixed monthly fee.

 Here, we raise five questions you should ask yourself to help you determine whether the MSP model is right for your business:

 Many small IT providers are “one-man bands,” that don’t necessarily lend themselves well to becoming managed service providers.